clean99/chatgpt-study-with-me/README.md

 # 🤖 ChatGPT Study With Me AI
 This is a ChatGPT based platform for education that can help you learn a new subject without pain.
 This project is a full-stack project written using TypeScript.

+## 📝 Documents
+- [PRD&TRD](https://royal-apricot-fc8.notion.site/StudyWithMe-AI-57d321a129f7465b85c5e0bb0c8f9dc6) - Product Requirement Document and Technical Requirement Document for the application.
+- [API Documentation](locahost:3001/api#/) - API documentation for the application.
+Please run `npm install` and `npm run start` and login to the application before accessing the API documentation for authentication.
+- [Database Playground](localhost:3001/playground) - GraphQL playground for the database.
+Please run `npm install` and `npm run start` before accessing the database playground for authentication.

 ## 🚀 Getting Started
 To get started with this project, run `npm install` and `npm run start` in the project root directory.